vegabook/bbuffy/README.md

 ## Description
 Bloomberg provides native APIs for Python, Java, C#, and C++.
 This project aims to provide a Python-based gRPC server that can be used by any gRPC-capable programming language to access the Bloomberg V3 API.
 Supports:
+* Bloomberg Terminal API.
 * Historica APIs (`//refdata`) for ticks, bars, and daily closes.
 * Streaming APIs (`//mktdata`, `//mktbar` services).
 Subscribe to data, Excel-style, with push updates.
-* Full control over session options.
+* Most common session options.
 * Protocol buffer `.proto` files usable by any programming language that has a gRPC implementation.
+Does not currently support:
+* Bloomberg's Bpipe product, which requires the authentication subsystem to be implemented.

 ## Status